Bhutan West to East, 20th October-2nd November 2018

 - Minimum of 8 nights for a private tour

-- For a bespoke 14 night private tour the cost is discounted to $250 per person per night (including supplements) and applies to individuals travelling alone or travelling as part of a group of any size up to 20 people maximum.
+- For a bespoke 14 night private tour the cost is $275 per person per night (including supplements) and applies to individuals travelling alone or travelling as part of a group of any size up to 20 people maximum.

 Please contact us for more information and BOOKING DETAILS HERE